viks01/Simplex/README.md

 # Simplex Algorithm
-- A programming assignment in optimization methods
+- A programming assignment in optimization methods.
-- Uses simplex algorithm to solve linear programming problems
+- Uses simplex algorithm to solve linear programming problems.
-- Input from stdin
+- Input from stdin.
-- Output to stdout
+- Output to stdout.
+- Uses two phase method for initialization of simplex algorithm if initial basic feasible solution is not easy to find.
+- Uses Bland’s rule only if cycling is detected.
-- Created in python
+- Created in python.

 ### Input format
 - The first line contains three integers: n, u, and v.